The Best Water Test Kits Tested in 2023

 Photo: amazon.com

-For a comprehensive test kit that doesn’t break the bank, look no further than JNW Direct’s drinking water test kit.
-It tests for 15 parameters on a single test strip: iron, copper, lead, fluoride, pH, cyanuric acid, total alkalinity, residual chlorine, total chlorine, bromine, ammonium chloride, total hardness, carbonate, nitrate, and nitrite.
+For a basic water test kit that doesn’t break the bank, look no further than JNW Direct’s drinking water test kit.
+It comes with 100 test strips that check for 15 parameters: iron, copper, lead, fluoride, pH, cyanuric acid, total alkalinity, residual chlorine, total chlorine, bromine, ammonium chloride, total hardness, carbonate, nitrate, and nitrite.
 The ideal EPA standards for each parameter are marked directly on the bottle for quick and easy reference.

-JNW Direct also offers a mobile app to track and monitor the results of water tests and includes an ebook that provides ideas about how to improve the quality of drinking water.
-The main drawback is this kit doesn’t test for bacteria, making it better suited for tap water than well water.
+JNW Direct also offers a mobile app to track and monitor the results of water tests and includes an e-book that provides ideas about how to improve the quality of drinking water.
+The main drawback is this kit doesn’t directly test for bacteria; however, it does test for nitrates and nitrites, which are clues to a bacterial presence.

 Product Specs